liblzma/TryHackMe-Logseq-Flashcard-Exporter/README.md

 * Export questions from any TryHackMe room into Markdown-formatted flashcards for note-taking tool Logseq.
 * Works on any TryHackMe room (`/room/<slug>`).
+* Only select relevant questions (e.g. to exclude flag-specfic questions).
 * One‑click copy to clipboard.
-* Only select relevant questions (e.g. to exclude flag-specfic questions)

 ## 📖 What is Logseq?